awsdocs/amazon-sagemaker-developer-guide/doc_source/incremental-training.md

 ## Perform Incremental Training \(Console\)<a name="incremental-training-console"></a>

 To complete this procedure, you need:
-+ The URL of the Amazon Simple Storage Service \(Amazon S3\) bucket where you've stored the training data\.
++ The Amazon Simple Storage Service \(Amazon S3\) bucket URI where you've stored the training data\.
-+ The URL of the S3 bucket where you want to store the output of the job\.
++ The S3 bucket URI where you want to store the output of the job\.
 + The Amazon Elastic Container Registry path where the training code is stored\.
 For more information, see [Docker Registry Paths for SageMaker Built\-in Algorithms](sagemaker-algo-docker-registry-paths.md)\.
 + The URL of the S3 bucket where you've stored the model artifacts that you want to use in incremental training\.
 To find the URL for the model artifacts, see the details page of the training job used to create the model\.
 To find the details page, in the SageMaker console, choose **Inference**, choose **Models**, and then choose the model\.